 Our success depends in part upon our ability to continue to innovate and invest in research and development to meet the testing requirements of our customers, to maintain and protect our proprietary technology, and to conduct our business without infringing on the proprietary rights of others.
 We rely on a combination of patents, trade secrets, trademarks and contractual restrictions on disclosure to protect our intellectual property rights.
-We have filed actions to enforce those rights against third parties, and may pursue such actions in the future.
+We have filed actions to enforce those rights against third parties in the past, and may pursue such actions in the future.

 We have generated, and continue to generate and maintain, patents and other intellectual property rights covering innovations that are intended to create a competitive advantage, and to support the protection of our investments in research and development.
-We believe that we possess one of the most substantial patent portfolios relevant to probe card products.
-Many of our issued patents cover features of our products.
+We believe that we possess one of the most substantial patent portfolios relevant to our products.